jmabeynot/jmabeynot.github.io/src/index.rst

    :id: carousel-of-distress
    :class: float-end col-sm-4
    :image-dir: _static/img/
-   :images: distressed-1.jpg distressed-2.jpg distressed-3.jpg distressed-4.jpg distressed-5.jpg distressed-6.jpg distressed-7.jpg distressed-8.jpg
+   :images: distressed-1.jpg distressed-2.webp distressed-3.jpg distressed-4.webp distressed-5.jpg distressed-6.jpg

 As a healthcare provider, you are gifted at recognizing and nurturing the needs of others, but may struggle to identify and address your own mental health needs.

 You long to feel balanced, in control of your emotions, confident about life and secure in your relationships.
-Instead *depression*, *anxiety* and *family of origin issues* have left you
+Instead *depression*, *anxiety* and *family of origin issues* have left you:

 - Distressed and distracted by intrusive thoughts and painful memories that interfere with work and relationships.
 - Depleted and irritable from the struggle to set healthy boundaries.